littleosbook/littleosbook/interrupts.md

   interrupts, which conflicts with the CPU interrupts, so the PIC interrupts must be remapped to another interval.
 - Select which interrupts to receive.
-You probably don't want to receive interrupts from all hardware since you don't have code that handles these interrupts anyway.
+You probably don't want to receive interrupts from all devices since you don't have code that handles these interrupts anyway.
 - Set up the correct mode for the PIC.